-You can contribute to your account by making a lump sum contribution or periodic payments at any time, in any amount, up to the annual maximum limits of $3,100 in 2012 and $3,250 in 2013 for single coverage or $6,250 in 2012 and $6,450 in 2013 for family coverage.
+You can contribute to your account by making a lump sum contribution or periodic payments at any time, in any amount, up to the annual maximum limits of $3,350 in 2016 and $3,400 in 2017 for single coverage or $6,750 in both 2016 and 2017 for family coverage.
 You have until April 15 of the following year to make HSA contributions for the prior year.
 Additional catch-up contributions ($1,000 annually) can be made if you are over age 55 and not enrolled in Medicare.
-Funds in your HSA account can be used tax-free for qualified medical expenses, including over-the-counter drugs.
+Funds in your HSA account can be used tax-free for qualified medical expenses.
 Unused funds accumulate, tax-free, until after age 65, when you can withdraw the funds for any purpose and, if the purpose is not qualified medical expenses, pay standard income taxes.

 How do I use my HSA?